ZUGFeRD/ZOSOCON/README.md

 The fourth ZOSOCON will take place on 29 April 2021, 10-12:00 CET [on unhangout](https://unhangout.media.mit.edu/event/zosocon/).

 The language will be english, the event will take two hours.
-The selected date/time will be communicated.

 You will not be required to speak up at all but if you want to, and the audience wants to listen, you will get the opportunity: As usual for barcamps, the first agenda item is the estabilshment of an agenda, i.e. all participants will be asked if they wish to contribute a session, and the audience will vote which sessions will be hold.
 You will be able to offer -or ask for- convetional speeches, workshops or problem-solving workshops ("can someone please explain to me how...").